The eternal question:

 FreeBSD can also with some effort, run Linux programs and you can use a virtualizer to run other systems, so you are never locked into one thing.

-Compared to OpenBSD, Dragonfly and Slackware, some distributions look fancy and are very slow - there are many reasons why.
+Compared to OpenBSD, Dragonfly and Slackware, some distributions look fancy and are very slow - there are many reasons why - see below.
 MacOS obviously falls into the fancy and slow category.
 So if you want a Mac replacement then you first need to decide whether you want a fancy or a fast system.

 My preference is to install a reasonably fast system on the host, then use a virtualizer for experiments and work and I frequently run multiple systems at the same time.
 All the BSDs are good for that, be it Open, Free or Mac.